Molly Dobbs: Storylines

 Molly is introduced as the daughter of local baker, Diggory Compton (Eric Potts).
 When she first arrives, it becomes clear that she was a victim of bullying at school, particularly by Fiz Brown (Jennie McAlpine).
 Molly starts to work for Fiz's boyfriend Kirk Sutherland (Andrew Whyment), whom she flirts with to get revenge on Fiz and wind her up.

 After briefly working in her father's shop and at Kirk's kennels, Molly then starts working for Dev Alahan (Jimmi Harkishin) at his corner shop.
-Molly begins dating Tyrone Dobbs (Alan Halsall) and lives with him and his foster parents Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn).
+Molly begins dating Tyrone Dobbs (Alan Halsall) and lives with him and his surrogate parents Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn).
 Molly forms a close bond and friendship with Vera and asks her for advice about her relationship with Tyrone.
 Molly is devastated when Vera dies in January 2008.

 After Vera's death, Molly and Tyrone buy the Duckworths' house and live there with Jack, and also keep Jack and Vera's grandson Paul Clayton (Tom Hudson) in as lodger until he leaves in May 2008.

 In May 2008, Molly makes her mark on the Duckworths' house by removing the stone cladding that Vera had put on the front of the house in 1989.
 Jack agrees with this move but Tyrone is not happy as he sees the cladding as a memory of Vera.
 Eventually as the builders proceed to remove the cladding they inform Molly that the job would be much more expensive as the cladding is ruining the brick work as it is removed.
 The cheapest option was for the cladding to remain on the house and Molly agrees, much to Tyrone's delight.

 In July 2008, Tyrone is advised by Jack to propose marriage to Molly at an upmarket restaurant.
 Tyrone chooses not to propose at that moment.
 Molly later plans a surprise proposal to Tyrone and the two get engaged, with the help of Molly's aunt Pam Hobsworth (Kate Anthony), who arrives in Weatherfield around the same time.

 In August 2008, Tyrone decides that Molly should meet his mother Jackie (Margi Clarke).
 Everything goes to plan, until Molly and Tyrone discover that Jackie is £1,000 in debt to an old friend of Tyrone's father and needs the money to pay this off, much to Molly's despair.
 The couple use their wedding savings to pay the man off.
 This puts their plans on hold for Molly to afford her dream wedding dress.